Eucile/doctor-search/README.md

 ### Description

 An API call that returns a list of Portland-based doctors based on the user's search parameters.
-The list currently returns the first 10 indexed doctors that fall under the searched categories.
+The list currently returns the first 30 indexed doctors that fall under the searched categories.

 ## Specs

-1. The program will return a list of Portland-based doctors based on specialty search.
+1. The program will return a list of Portland-based doctors based on user search.
   * Input: "pediatrician"
   * Output: [List of PDX doctors who match this query]